jufab/opentelemetry-angular-interceptor/README.md

 * multiHeader : (string) Single or Multi Header for b3propagator (default: multi).
 Value : 'O' (single), '1' (multi) (more info: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-propagator-b3)

+#### Ignore URL Configuration

+* urls : (Array<string | RegExp>) URLs that partially match any regex in ignoreUrls will not be traced.
+In addition, URLs that are _exact matches_ of strings in ignoreUrls will also not be traced

 #### External Configuration